Posts

 Image

-Archangel Raguel The name ‘Raguel’ means ‘friend of God’.
+Archangel Raguel This article may contain affiliate links.
+If you purchase through these links I may earn a small commission at no extra cost to you.
+The name ‘Raguel’ means ‘friend of God’.
 Archangel Raguel is the angel of order, fairness and harmony.
 He will help weigh the balance in any given situation and find a fair solution.
 His is also the angel of snow and ice and he is depicted as carrying a flaming sword with which he can melt the snow of winter.
 He will intervene when you feel you have been dealt with unjustly.
 He will assist in unravelling confused feelings and will guide us towards the correct path to take when we feel lost.
 He will also assist us in making new friends and healing rifts between old friends.
 He creates harmony and understanding in relationships.
-Associations: Crystal: Milky Quartz and Moonstone Zodiac: Sagittarius Follow my weekly blog for spiritual knowledge and enlightenment Channel the Archangels Understand Angels and Archangels...
+Associations: Crystal: Milky Quartz and Moonstone Zodiac: Sagittarius Recommended reads Channel the Archangels ...

 Follow Crystal Rose